a-diab/T3D-convpoint/README.md

 # T3D-convpoint
 Testing ConvPoint on Toronto-3D

-These scripts are mostly the example models used on Paris-Lille dataset from the ConvPoint github but modified to fit the Toronto-3D dataset.
+These scripts are mostly based on the example models used on Paris-Lille dataset from the ConvPoint github but modified to fit the Toronto-3D dataset plus some metric calculations.

 ## Data processing
 Run prepare_data.py to process the Toronto-3D .ply files to the same format used by Convpoint.
 They will be split and converted to numpy.